 prior surgery with adhesions (relative)

-In addition, many international obstetrics practice guidelines acknowledge that the effect of uterine artery embolization (UAE) on pregnancy is understudied and thus currently do not recommend performing UAE on women who maintain a future desire for pregnancy.
+In addition, many gynecology societal guidelines do not recommend performing UAE on women who maintain a future desire for pregnancy.
 Exceptions to this may include women who have severe anemia or symptoms associated with fibroids, have failed conservative measures and have contraindications to surgery or those who consent to UAE within an approved research protocol.
+However, recent studies have shown that fertility and miscarriage rates after uterine artery embolization for fibroids are likely similar to the age-matched general population11.

 Procedure